singuerinc/timer/README.md

 # Timer

-The most minimalist timer ever existed.
+The most minimalist opinionated timer ever existed.

 ## How to use it